Response Demonstration Areas for Spills of Renewable and Bio-based Liquids

 adaptation of the response capability.

 Effective response measures necessitate knowledge of the hazardous properties of the substances, their spill behaviour and recoverability.
-To discover this information, South-Eastern Finland University of Applied Sciences (Xamk) launched this development project to carry out practical response tests.
+To discover this information, South-Eastern Finland University of Applied Sciences (Xamk) launched this development project to carry out practical recovery tests.

 New testing and training facilities